 - I LOVE the smell of my son and my husband.
 I spend a good amount of time smelling them often.

-- After not owning a t.v. for 18 years, we now own a large one, and I am addicted to Top Chef, Project Runway and Fringe.
+- After not owning a t.v. for 18 years, we now own a large one, and I am hooked on Orphan Black, House of Cards and The Voice.

 - I have a thing for CIA operative movies.

-- I love novels and go through periods in my life where I devour them and then other phases where I do not read at all.
+- I love novels and memoirs and go through periods in my life where I devour them and then other phases where I do not read at all.

 - Supposedly I am one of the silliest and goofiest people my husband knows….but this is because he lives with me and this side of me only comes out in its full colors in our home.

-- I feel abundant when I have a good supply of lotions.
-Flowers additionally bring a similar feeling for me.
+- I feel abundant when I have a good supply of lotions, flowers, essential oils and toilet paper.